Wal Mart Insulin didn't kill anyone.

 (Disclosure: I make a commission if you use the Amazon affiliate link below)

-Next, have your kid pee on one of these strips whenever he or she shows symptoms of type 1 diabetes, OR whenever he or she seems sick (especially with vomiting or diarrhea), or, if you're a super-paranoid type 1 mom (like me), just test your kid every week.
+Next, have your kid pee on one of these strips whenever he or she shows symptoms of type 1 diabetes, OR whenever he or she seems sick (especially with vomiting or diarrhea), or, if you're a super-paranoid type 1 mom (like me), just test your kid any time you feel paranoid.